Coiot/cbr-main/src/albums/s5/Episode19.md

 - scene_number: 67
   scene_title: "Opportunity Slips Away"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene67.jpeg
   narration: "<p>Demetrius of Bactria finds the flattest plot of land he can, and names it after a mountain range. </p><p></p><p>Looking at the state of play here, I fear the Kipchaks have missed their moment.
-They’ve slowly been building up a top 10 military on the Cylinder in the last few parts (at least in terms of numbers).
+They’ve slowly been building up a top 10 military on the Cylinder in the last few episodes (at least in terms of numbers).
 The Bactrians had been one of their two truly viable targets, but Demetrius has clearly given the order to replenish the Bactrian army as well.
 Worse still, the Bactrians have researched machinery and the crossbows which come with it. </p><p></p><p>It’s fine though.
 What I *really* want Togortak to do is punish the hubris of the Scythians, whose lands lie bare of defenders. </p>"
 - scene_number: 68
   scene_title: "Queen of Clean"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene68.jpeg